Growing business

 Being paid after providing the goods or service is known as being paid in arrears.

-Choosing net payment terms may inconvenience you as a business owner, as you’ll have expensed the entire project without receiving income.
+Opting for net payment terms like Net 30 days can pose challenges for business owners, as you’ll have expensed the entire project without receiving income.
 However, customers may prefer these terms which could lead to more sales.
 Try to find a period that works for both you and your client.

 Subscription and retainer payment terms require customers to pay regularly, such as monthly or annually.
 This works well for any business in which you deliver regular goods or services.